thao-ng11/fastfit/diaries/thao.md

 # Sept 9, 2022

 Working on tailwind on journal main page.
 Setting up different cards on the page as well as different <div> tag.
 In addition, making sure the emoji componentts are enlarged and spacing accordingly.

+# Sept 12, 2022

+Finishing up tailwind and styling for the form and the list.
+Figuring out the spacing and which tag to put the className took a bit of time.
+In addition formatting the date on React needs to be assigned a variable before rendering because the way the data is not a function to apply .toLocaleDateString() directly.
+Having a bit of a hard time with the modal styling.
+Will work on it tomorrow

+# Sept 13, 2022